Twitter: Some Good News

 It's kind of difficult to ignore the untapped global utility crisis containment potential that was to be Twitter in the midst of a global pandemic.

-(This article was published 2 weeks ago to subscribers of Akram's Razor.)
+This article was published 2 weeks ago to subscribers of Akram's Razor.

 Disclosure: I am/we are long FB.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it.
 I have no business relationship with any company whose stock is mentioned in this article.